-You’re at particular risk for high serotonin if you are taking a new antidepressant or are taking an antidepressant along with one or more other drugs known to increase serotonin (prescription or recreational such as amphetamines, cocaine, ecstasy, and LSD).
-(6)
+You’re at particular risk for high serotonin if you are taking a new antidepressant or are taking an antidepressant along with one or more other drugs known to increase serotonin.

 Supplements That Contribute to High Levels of Serotonin

-In addition to a long list of drugs, there are also a few nutritional supplements that can cause high levels of serotonin, especially when they are taken with an SSRI.
+In addition to a long list of drugs, there are also a few nutritional supplements that can cause high levels of serotonin, especially when they are taken with an antidepressant.

 This can happen when doctors aren’t aware of interactions, or patients self-prescribe supplements without their doctor’s knowledge.